nsrau/azure-docs.it-it/articles/virtual-machines/virtual-machines-docker-compose-quickstart.md

 ```

 This starts the Docker containers specified in `docker-compose.yml`.
-You'll see output similar to:
+L'output sarà simile a:

 ```
 Creating wordpress_db_1...